 When you respond to mentions you get more visibility on your Twitter profile.

 #2.
-Twitter does not notify when your content is shared by users which does not include your brand handle.
+Twitter does not notify you when your content is shared by users which do not include your brand handle.
 I would recommend you to use buzzsumo to find people who share your content.

 You can say thanks to them via tweet or DM.

 #3.
-You shall also track branded hashtags and keywords using tools like socialert too.
+You shall also follow hashtags and keywords using tools like socialert too.
 Here is one example where one of the customers mentioned hashtag and brand responded to the tweet

 Get instant analysis whenever your brand and keywords are mentioned.
 Such twitter monitoring allows you to keep track of how your brand mentions are being used by your audience.
 This will help you engage with your current followers as well as recognize the kind of content that might attract new followers.